 Most ‘My Plan Plus’ mobile phone plans from Optus are eligible, provided you’re on a 24 month contract paying off a handset.
-After 12 months you can upgrade to the latest smartphone for only $99.
+After 12 months you can upgrade to the latest smartphone – just pay an upgrade fee of $99 or $149.
 Below are some compatible 64GB iPhone X plans, keeping in mind that if you upgrade to this phone you’ll likely be on the plan you’re already paying for, rather than upgrading to a new one.

 Optus Tablet Trade Up

 Optus also has a trade up offer for mobile broadband customers.
 Those who sign up to a $30 or above 24 month My Mobile Broadband Plus plan will be eligible to upgrade to a new tablet after 12 months.
 Like the new phone trade up deal, customers need to return their old tablet in good condition and pay a $99 fee.
 They also have the option of keeping their old tablet and leaving with a new one.

 What should I look out for?